Distribution System Voltage Control under Uncertainties using Tractable Chance Constraints: Voltage regulation with reactive power injection

-Let us take an illustrating example with a line network with four buses, shown in Fig. \ref{4bus}.
+Discussions on the difference between the per-bus constraints ( the feasible region depicted by \eqref{eqn:perbus}) and a single joint chance constraint (the feasible region depicted by~\eqref{eqn:alpha}) are provided in \cite{ZhangYuEtAl2013, RoaldEtAl2017, BakerEtAl2017}.
+The difference resides in finding the correct $\eta$ for each bus in \eqref{eqn:perbus} to approximate the original joint chance constraint and intractability of the constraint.
+The small example below illustrates that the proposed single system chance constraint framework, captures the coupling between buses and is therefore more realistic and applicable.
+In addition, as we show in Section \ref{sec:sample_approximation}, the optimization problem can be solved efficiently, negating some of the computational difficulties with higher dimensional chance constraints. \\

-Suppose that the reactive power injections at bus 2 and 3 are limited to 0.2 p.u., we have a linear constraint as $-0.2 \leq Q_2 \leq 0.2$.
-Then our proposed framework is solving the following optimization problem:
+\textbf{Toy Example} Consider a line network with 3 buses.
+Suppose that the reactive power injections at bus 1 and 2 are limited to {0.1} p.u., we have a linear constraint as $-0.1 \leq Q_1, Q_2 \leq 0.1$.
+Then our proposed framework solves the following optimization problem:

 and its optimal solution is denoted by $\bm{Q}^*_a$.
-Here we take $\alpha$ to be $0.88$.
+Here we take $\alpha$ to be $0.9$.

 The per-bus formulation is the following optimization problem: